 Bus only.
 There is technically a rail network in Kosovo and the EU has given recently a lot of money to renovate it but I have never seen a train or rails.
 You can take a train from north Mitrovica into Serbia though if you really want to.
 But the bus is much faster.

 There is a bus station in Prishtina/Priština where you can buy your tickets and wait for the bus.
 Sometimes you have to pay a few cents to get on the platform, sometimes not, so just ask inside.
-For connections inside Kosovo, they will tell you to buy the ticket in the bus.
+For connections inside Kosovo, they will tell you to buy the ticket on the bus.
 For the schedule and the price (çmimi in Albanian) check Gjirafa.

 To the north of Kosovo and Mitrovica, the informal stop is outside the station on the curve.
 Just ask anyone for directions when you are on the boulevard near the station, everybody knows where they are.

 Neglected yet amazing.
 Kosovo is surrounded by beautiful mountains and you can hike, ride mountain bikes, and even ski there.
 However, I would recommend that only very experimented skiers go to Brezovica ski resort as the slopes and the station are not well maintained.
 There are revitalisation projects but nothing concrete yet.
 I visited the Rugova mountains in 2016 and found it incredible.
 You can hike into Montenegro from there!
 And the mountains near Gjakova will take you to the beautiful Albanian region of Valbona where you will find a beautiful river and all related activities.
 Hostels will help you find tours lead by local guides.
+The view from the fortress in Prizren is spectacular and one of my favourite in the Balkans.

 Zero.
 Unfortunately, Kosovo is terrible when it comes to accessibility and even for me, it’s hard to walk.
 Most of the sidewalks, when they exist, are run down and taken by cars so it’s all a big annoying maze for pedestrian and impossible to navigate if you are in a wheelchair.